bigscience-workshop/petals/README.md

 🔏 Your data will be processed by other people in the public swarm.
 Learn more about privacy [here](https://github.com/bigscience-workshop/petals/wiki/Security,-privacy,-and-AI-safety).
 For sensitive data, you can set up a [private swarm](https://github.com/bigscience-workshop/petals/wiki/Launch-your-own-swarm) among people you trust.

-📋 If you build an app running BLOOM with Petals, make sure it follows the BLOOM's [terms of use](https://huggingface.co/bigscience/bloom).

 ### Connect your GPU and increase Petals capacity

 Run this in an [Anaconda](https://www.anaconda.com) env: